dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

                 --data pistols.yaml \
                 --hyp data/hyps/hyp.scratch.yaml \
                 --weights yolov5s.pt --img 416 --batch-size 64 \
-                --optimizer SGD --epochs 240 --device 0 \
+                --optimizer SGD --epochs 240 \
                 --project yolov5-deepsparse --name yolov5s-sgd
 ```

 {{< notice note >}}
 + `--cfg` specifies the location of the configuration file which stores the model architecture.

-+ `--data` specifies location of the `.yaml` file that stores the details of the pistols dataset.
++ `--data` specifies location of the `.yaml` file that stores the details of the Pistols dataset.

-+ `--hyp` specifies the training hyperparameter configurations.
++ `--hyp` specifies the location to the `.yaml` file that stores the training hyperparameter configurations.

 + `--weights` specifies the path to a pretrained weight.